Boeing takes hit to its reputation after 2 plane crashes

 Boeing paused deliveries of the 737 Max, but continues to build the airplanes, said company spokesman Charles Bickers.
 It is assessing how the situation, including potential capacity constraints such as where to park the planes while they wait to be delivered, will impact its production system.

+Boeing says it recommended to the FAA to temporarily suspend operations of the entire global fleet out of an abundance of caution and to reassure the public of the aircraft’s safety.

+In an internal memo, Boeing CEO Dennis Muilenburg told employees he understands “this is difficult for our teams, especially all those who directly support the 737 program,” but added, “we continue to have full confidence in the safety of the 737 MAX and our teams who design, build and support it.
+This decision doesn’t change that.”

-Some analysts say airline customers are unlikely to cancel orders, which are long-term agreements that can take a decade to fulfill, because those financial agreements are already in place and, other than Airbus, there aren’t competitors offering an alternative to the Boeing 737 Max.
+Some analysts say airline customers are unlikely to cancel orders of the plane, which are long-term agreements that can take a decade to fulfill, because those financial agreements are already in place and, other than Airbus, there aren’t competitors offering an alternative to the Boeing 737 Max.

 “The bigger and more reputational issue for them is, how do you sell more of those planes in the future?” said Paul Argenti, professor of corporate communications at Dartmouth’s Tuck School of Business.
 “The Lion Air crash puts in motion that something’s wrong, what are we going to do about it, and by the time the Ethiopian plane goes down, it should have been resolved.”